GP partners should read the BMA’s guidance on redeploying staff, working in hubs and furlough, which is in our toolkit for GPs and GP practices.

 - the locations of rest areas and where to get food and drink

 - supervision and accountability arrangements – ideally, this will be clarified in advance of your start date

 - any clinical or non-clinical training you may require before starting work

 - occupational health and wellbeing provision and instructions on how to access it

 - the team, for instance, the different clinical and non-clinical roles, you will be working with.

-Although the minimum cover requirement is advised by NHS Employers to be around two weeks, for NHS Nightingale facilities in particular, staff may be asked to undertake a four to six-week placement.
+Although the minimum cover requirement is advised by NHS Employers to be around two weeks, staff may be asked to undertake a four to six-week placement.

 Before agreeing to redeployment, you should consider the length of placement that fits best with your own personal considerations.
 Considerations before agreeing to redeployment could include:

 - caring responsibilities